AviatrixSystems/Docs/HowTos/setting_software_patches.rst

 4) Validate the update by clicking on the icon on the right and selecting **Patch Status** and scrolling down to bottom of page.

+5) Backup your Aviatrix Controller again to save the new configuration.

 .. disqus::